microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/networkaccess-policylink.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+The PolicyLink object contains the link to a policy associated with a specific profile.
-Contains the link for a Policy for a given profile This is an abstract type.
+This is an abstract type.